reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 The next section explains the available modules and APIs they expose.

 ### APIs

+**to be moved to the source code.
+Add link to generated Web Documentation.**

 Here we describe useful functionalities that are exposed by the Service Framework Module, which developers can use in development process.